tthlan/nodejs-auth/README.md

 - Step 1: clone repository
-- Step 2: install the necessary dependencies: npm install express mysql2 bcryptjs jsonwebtoken sequelize
+- Step 2: install the necessary dependencies: npm install express mysql2 bcryptjs jsonwebtoken dotenv sequelize
-- Step 3:
-  Setting Up MySQL
+- Step 3: Setting Up MySQL
   Create a database and a table for users.
 You can use the following SQL script to create a table:

-  sql
-  Copy code
   CREATE DATABASE auth_db;

   USE auth_db;